Random Switching between Vector Fields Having a Common Zero: Introduction

 In the present paper we will investigate the behavior of the process $Z$ under the following two conditions:

-\bdes \item[C1] The origin lies in $M$ and is a common equilibrium: \item[C2] The set $M$ is compact and {\em locally star shaped at the origin}, meaning that there exists $\delta > 0$ such that

-\edes Compactness of $M$ is assumed here for simplicity, but some of the results can be extended to noncompact sets provided we can control the behavior of the process near infinity, for instance with a suitable Lyapunov function.
+\bdes \item[C1] The origin lies in $M$ and is a common equilibrium: \item[C2] The set $M$ is compact and {\em locally star shaped at the origin}, meaning that there exists $\delta > 0$ such that where $[0,x] = \{ tx, \: t \in [0,1]\}$. \edes Compactness of $M$ is assumed here for simplicity, but some of the (local) results generalise to noncompact sets.
+The global results can be extended provided we can control the behaviour of the process near infinity, for instance with a suitable Lyapunov function (see Section \ref{sec:noncompact}).

 Briefly put, our main result is that the long term behavior of the process is determined by the behavior of the process obtained by linearization at the origin and, under suitable irreducibility and hypoellipticity conditions, by the top Lyapunov exponent of the linearized system.
 If negative, then $X = (X_t)$ converges almost surely and exponentially fast to zero.
-If positive, and $X_0 \neq 0,$ the empirical occupation measure (respectively the law) of $Z$ converge almost surely (respectively in total variation at an exponential rate) toward a unique probability measure putting zero mass on $\{0\} \times E.$ Such a correspondence between the sign of the top Lyapunov exponent and the behavior of nonlinear system is reminiscent of the results obtained by Baxendale \cite{Bax90} and others for Stratanovich stochastic differential equations (see \cite{Bax90} and the references therein, and Hening, Nguyen and Yin \cite{Hen16} for similar recent results in the context of population dynamics).
+If positive, and $X_0 \neq 0,$ the empirical occupation measure (respectively the law) of $Z$ converge almost surely (respectively in total variation at an exponential rate) toward a unique probability measure putting zero mass on $\{0\} \times E.$ Such a correspondence between the sign of the top Lyapunov exponent and the behavior of nonlinear system is reminiscent of the results obtained by Baxendale \cite{Bax90} and others for Stratonovich stochastic differential equations (see \cite{Bax90} and the references therein, and Hening, Nguyen and Yin \cite{Hen16} for similar recent results in the context of population dynamics).